versionzero/writing/suddenly-saskachewan.md

 and emotionally.
 He missed his friends and the benefits that came with them.
 But not enough to turn back.
 No. He had to keep going.

-He carried on, through the wind and a light worry.
+He carried on, in no hurry, through the wind and a slight worry.

 There were many small towns along the way.
 One was a paradise away from home, or at least that's what they said it was.
 Who knows what